Fitch Affirms Fukoku Life at IFS Rating 'A'; Outlook Stable

 underwriting business with its successful focus on the more

-Fukoku Life has a market share of less than 5% in terms of value
+Fukoku Life's market share is less than 5% in terms of the value

 of policies in